-A new version of Chrome has just been released, and it’s going to impact the way internet users experience websites that aren’t using HTTPS (SSL).
+A new version of Chrome has just been released, and it will affect the way internet users experience websites that aren’t using HTTPS (SSL).
 Is your website ready for Google’s war on unencrypted sites?

 Google wants everything on the web to be secure.
 They’ve been on a quest to stamp out the use of non-secure HTTP websites for over a year now.
-While it may seem like getting your SSL certificate is an inconvenience, ultimately it’s a move that’s going to protect your users’ privacy.
+While it may seem like getting your SSL certificate is an inconvenience, ultimately it’s a move that’s going to protect the privacy of your users.

 People are becoming more savvy about their privacy online, and making sure your website reflects a commitment to their security should be a priority.
 We owe it to our visitors to protect the security, integrity and privacy of their data.